-WEEK THREE.
-Joy Is a Conviction of My Mind (Chapters 3-6)
+WEEK THREE Joy Is a Conviction of My Mind (Chapters 4-6)

 - 1. What is your response to this week's reading?
 What has encouraged and inspired you? - 2.
 Is it a surprise to read that you can choose to think joyfully before you feel joyful (p.
-72)?
+61)?
 What does it mean to "count it all joy," as stated in James 1:2-4? - 3.
 Have you experienced searching for joy and still remaining dry?
 Describe the "broken cisterns" or "false sources of joy" that have failed to satisfy in your life (p.
-78). - 4.
-Imagine and discuss a day in the life of a woman who believes that God is the only true source of her joy.
-How might she respond when her car won't start, when her child brings home a bad report card, and when she gets passed over for a promotion? - 5.
+64). - 4.
+Imagine and discuss a day in the life of a person who believes that God is the only true source of their joy.
+How might they respond when their car won't start, when their child brings home a bad report card, and when they get passed over for a promotion? - 5.
 Are you surprised to learn that God offers us treasures in our darkest moments (Isaiah 45:3)?
 Think about a time of deep sorrow in your life.
 What treasures did you find?